 In the master bedroom, I replaced two old mismatched chests with a five drawer chest and a matching three drawer chest.
 Their style complements the bed and the bench.

 My very talented father made the table in the corner by the air purifier.
-The bronze Victorian fairy figurine was a long ago Christmas gift from Mr. Mickey.
+The bronze Victorian fairy figurine was a long-ago Christmas gift from Mr. Mickey.

 The upstairs sitting area outside the guest room also has a new lighter look.
 I removed some pieces of furniture and art here but did not add anything new.
-I shifted the location of several pieces to open up the area and make it appear larger.

 The guest room is ready for your visit!